deis/deis/deisctl/README.md

 ### Building from source

-If you want to install from source, clone the repository and run
+If you want to install from source, ensure you have [https://github.com/tools/godep](godep) installed, clone the repository and run

 ```console
 $ godep get .